JorgePiaggio/JorgePiaggio/README.md

   <img src="https://octodex.github.com/images/daftpunktocat-thomas.gif" title="I also love music" width="170">
   <img src="https://octodex.github.com/images/Fintechtocat.png" title="And everyday my challenge is to code something new!" width="170">
 </p>
+<br><br>
 <p align="center">
 ✨ I'm Jorge, I'm a developer from Argentina, about to finish my university studies at UTN. <br><br>
 🔭 I've worked with C, Java and PHP.
 At the time, I'm learning JavaScript.<br><br>
-👯 I'm looking to collaborate on open source projects, and willing to translate software and documentation from English to Spanish and vice versa.
+👯 I'm looking to collaborate on open source projects, and willing to translate software and documentation <br>from English to Spanish and vice versa.
 </p>
+<br><br>

 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/jp-code)